Posts Tagged ‘New Fairfield Neck Pain’

 Of course, your chiropractor will develop a program of care that may combine more than one type of treatment, depending on your personal needs.
 In addition to manipulation, the treatment plan may include mobilization, massage or rehabilitative exercises, or something else.

-Research Supporting Chiropractic Care
+Chiropractic Care Research

 One of the most recent reviews of scientific literature found evidence that patients with chronic neck pain enrolled in clinical trials reported significant improvement following chiropractic spinal manipulation.